Tib3rius/tib3rius.github.io/interview-questions.md

 <li>Using security questions instead of a secret token to authenticate the user.</li>
 <li>Username enumeration based on password reset success messages.</li></ol></div></div>

+## 35. What is the difference between encoding, encryption, and hashing?

+<div class="answer"><button class="toggle">Show/Hide Answer</button><div class="hidden">Encoding is the process of transferring data from one format to another while preserving the integrity of the data.
+If the encoding algorithm is known, anyone can decode the original data.<br /><br />Encryption is the process of scrambling data so that it can only be read by someone with the correct decryption key.
+Even if the encoding algorithm is known, unauthorized users will not be able to decrypt the data.<br /><br />Hashing is the process of converting data into a number (aka hash) of fixed size (e.g. 256 bits), such that the same data results in the same number.
+This can be used to verify a user knows the initial data without needing to know the data itself (e.g. a password for a login).
+The process is irreversible, and in good hashing algorithms, it should be difficult to find two sets of data which result in the same hash.</div></div>

+## 36. Name some ways an attacker might exploit an HTTP Request Smuggling vulnerability.

+<div class="answer"><button class="toggle">Show/Hide Answer</button><div class="hidden"><ol>
+<li>Forcing a victim to trigger an XSS payload, including "unexploitable" payloads such as those contained within a UserAgent header.</li>
+<li>Using some form of "save" functionality in the application to capture a victim's request, extracting their session token and hijacking their account.</li>
+<li>Bypassing front-end access controls by smuggling a request to a disallowed area onto one of our own requests.</li></ol></div></div>

+## 37. What is Server-Side Request Forgery and how can it be detected & exploited?

+<div class="answer"><button class="toggle">Show/Hide Answer</button><div class="hidden">Server-Side Request Forgery (SSRF) occurs when an attacker can cause a server at the back-end of the application to make a "request" to a target it would not normally request from.<br /><br />It can be detected by looking for parameters which contain references to URLs, hostnames, or file paths, and attempting to manipulate these parameters to see if a request is made to a server we control, or to some backend service we can detect.<br /><br />SSRF can often be exploited to retrieve files from within the environment, perform basic port scanning, leak information from request headers, execute code, and even deliver XSS payloads.</div></div>

+## 38. Name some ways TLS / SSL can be misconfigured.

+<div class="answer"><button class="toggle">Show/Hide Answer</button><div class="hidden"><ol>
+<li>Outdated Protocols (e.g. SSLv3, TLSv1.0)</li>
+<li>Insecure Private Key Sizes</li>
+<li>Incomplete Certificate Chains</li>
+<li>Expired / Revoked Certificates</li>
+<li>Insecure Cipher Suites</li>
+<li>Lack of Forward Secrecy</li>
+<li>Insecure Key Exchange Algorithms</li>
+<li>Insecure Client-Initiated Renegotiation</li></ol></div></div>

+## 39. Give some reasons why sending sensitive data in a URL query parameter is insecure.

+<div class="answer"><button class="toggle">Show/Hide Answer</button><div class="hidden"><ol>
+<li>URLs are generally logged, by both the server and potentially proxy services in-between the user and application.</li>
+<li>URLs are also saved to browser history, which may be preserved on shared public computers.</li>
+<li>The data may be visible in screenshots and screen shares.</li>
+<li>Users may think it is safe to copy URLs and share them.</li>
+<li>If 3rd party resources are loaded by the client-side application, the data may get sent as part of the Referer header to the 3rd party.</li></ol></div></div>

+## 40. In what ways could an open redirect be exploited?

+<div class="answer"><button class="toggle">Show/Hide Answer</button><div class="hidden"><ol>
+<li>A victim could be redirected to a malicious copy of the site and not notice, since the original URL was for the legitimate site.</li>
+<li>If chained with an SSRF, it could be used to bypass URL validation and reach otherwise prohibited targets.</li>
+<li>If chained with a misconfigured OAuth setup, it could be used to steal access tokens.</li>
+<li>If the redirect uses the Location response header, we may be able to perform CRLF injection.</li></ol></div></div>

 <script>$(".toggle").click(function() {$(this).parent().children("div").toggle("fast", function(){});});</script>